remix-run/react-router/docs/API.md

 ### `<IndexLink>`
 An `<IndexLink>` is like a [`<Link>`](#link), except it is only active when the current route is exactly the linked route.
 It is equivalent to `<Link>` with the `onlyActiveOnIndex` prop set.

+### `withRouter(component)`
+A HoC (higher-order component) that wraps another component to provide `this.props.router`.
+Pass in your component and it will return the wrapped component.

 ### `<RouterContext>`
 A `<RouterContext>` renders the component tree for a given router state.
 Its used by `<Router>` but also useful for server rendering and integrating in brownfield development.